ssaeed97/failure-detector/README.md

 This will create swim_pb2.py and swim_pb2_grpc.py inside the pyserver/ directory.

+Ensure you have installed the Go plugins:

+`go install google.golang.org/protobuf/cmd/protoc-gen-go@latest`
+`go install google.golang.org/grpc/cmd/protoc-gen-go-grpc@latest`

+Also, verify that your $GOPATH/bin is in your PATH.

+Then run the following command (adjust the output directory if needed):

+`protoc --go_out=./go-diss/proto --go-grpc_out=./go-diss/proto swim.proto`

+This generates swim.pb.go and swim_grpc.pb.go inside the go-diss/proto directory.

 ### 4. Running Locally

-You can test the failure detector locally by running multiple instances in separate terminal windows.
-For example, to run three nodes:
+You can test the system locally by running 5 separate instances.
+Each node uses:

+Python Failure Detector listening on port 50050 + NODE_ID (e.g., node1 on 50051)
+Go Dissemination service listening on port 50060 + NODE_ID (e.g., node1 on 50061)
+For local testing, update the MEMBERS list to use localhost.

 `python pyserver/failure_detector.py`